-The Basic Data window (Fig. 24, page 40) displays a reduced set of data which is sufficient to monitor fast sampling under field conditions.
-Two data, Ft and PAR, represent current measurements but the Y(II), or F_V/F_M , and the ETR are derived from the last saturation pulse analysis.
+The Basic Data window (Fig. 24, page 39) displays a reduced set of four data for fast sampling under field conditions.
+From these data, the Ft and PAR represent current measurements but the Y(II), or F_V/F_M , and the ETR are derived from the last saturation pulse analysis.

-The bottom of the Basic Data window provides keys for frequently used commands: the command Rec starts a new data set (Record), Fo,Fm determines maximum PS II photochemical yield, Clock starts repetitive triggering of saturation pulses or an automated experimental routine, and Mark opens the window "New Marker" in which the letter saved with each saturation pulse analysis ("mark") can be defined.
-To select the marker letter, use up and down keys in the window "New Marker".
-The currently selected letter is shown on the top edge of the window.
-Triggering the SET key confirms current selection and returns to the Basic Data window.
+The bottom of the window provides keys for frequently used commands: the command Rec starts a new data set (Record), Fo,Fm determines maximum PS II photochemical yield, Clock starts repetitive triggering of saturation pulses or an automated experimental routine, and Mark opens the window "New Marker" in which the letter saved with each saturation pulse analysis ("mark") can be defined.

+To select a marker letter, use up and down keys in the window "Change Marker".
+The current marker is shown on the top edge of the window.
+Touching the SET key confirms the current selection and returns to the Basic Data window.